Last updated on 11th September 2023

 6. Check in regularly

-Lastly, it’s important to check in with your employees every now and then.
+Lastly, it’s important to check in with your employees every now and then as they strive to accomplish stretch goals.
 Stretch goals often take a long time – in some cases, years!
 So it’s vital to regroup and check in regularly to find out what progress has been made, see if a new direction needs to be taken, and discover what needs to be done in order to stay on track.

 Stretch goal examples

-We thought some real-life examples would help you to better understand stretch goals, and perhaps give you some inspiration for your own.
+We thought some real-life examples of stretch goals would help you to better understand stretch goals, and perhaps give you some inspiration for your own.

 In 1961, after much consideration and consultation with NASA, President JFK announced the ambitious goal of putting a man on the moon before the end of the decade.